mailsac/mailsac-examples/about/faq.rst

 Where are my email attachments?
 -------------------------------

-For `private addresses, the Inbox App will allow you to download attachments <https://mailsac.com/app>`_.
-You can also `fetch private messages with POP3 <https://mailsac.com/docs/fetch-messages-with-pop3>`_ in your email client, such as Apple Mail or GMail.
+For `private addresses, the Inbox App will allow you to download attachments
+<https://mailsac.com/app>`_.
+You can also `fetch private messages with POP3
+<https://mailsac.com/docs/fetch-messages-with-pop3>`_ in your email client,
+such as Apple Mail or GMail.

-Disposable emails under public email addresses disallow downloading attachments - :ref:`you must download the entire message file, or fetch attachments programmatically using the API <doc_attachments>`.
+Disposable emails under public email addresses disallow downloading attachments
+- :ref:`you must download the entire message file, or fetch attachments programmatically using the API <doc_attachments>`.

-For private addresses, using the `Unified Inbox App <https://mailsac.com/app>`_, attachment files are downloadable.
+For private addresses, when using the `Unified Inbox App
+<https://mailsac.com/app>`_, attachment files are downloadable.

 Attachments cannot be hosted publicly for download because attachments often contain viruses and spam.

 Why would I use Mailsac?
 ------------------------
 Any time you need a temporary email address, just make one `up@mailsac.com`.

 If you need to test your email system, send it to mailsac.com - even for a custom domain.

 Other uses:

-* if you need an email address, but do not want to receive spam in your personal inbox
-* use it for sign ups on web sites that force you to login
+* avoid spam by keeping your real email address private
+* create an account on a website without disclosing your real email address
 * give it out to strangers
-* use it to collaborate for projects
+* use it as a shared email address
 * send mail to Mailsac for QA testing purposes
 * use it when you (legally) want to receive email without disclosing your identity
-* it is perfect if you want an email address or multiple addresses and do not want to sign up for them
+* send to an email address or multiple email addresses without needing to create them
-* comment on blogs without creating an account
 * as a developer, to test that your application is sending email

 .. _faq-messages-not-received: